Thinking of staying on in education or training? Financial support is available. Read on to find out more.

 Other students facing genuine financial difficulties may be awarded a Bursary at the discretion of their school, college or training provider.

 Schools, colleges and training providers are responsible for awarding bursaries to students.
 With the exception of the £1,200 bursaries for students most in need, they decide on the amount.
-They will also decide when bursaries are paid, and will set conditions that students should meet to receive a Bursary, for example, linked to behaviour or attendance.
+They will also decide when bursaries are paid, and will set conditions that students should meet to receive a Bursary, for example, regular attendance. www.gov.uk/1619-bursary-fund

 Care to Learn